 One of Christine's favorite powder products is this Tom Ford bronzer.
 "I can use to warm my skin and also use over my eyes to give myself a natural warmth throughout my face," she says.

 As for Khachaturian's favorite pressed powder product of the moment?
 It's this MAC palette.
-"MAC Cosmetics Warm Neutral Palette is one that I am NEVER without!
-There are an array of shades that are stunning on all skin tones, and they range from neutral to deep.
+"MAC Cosmetics Warm Neutral Palette (discontinued) is one that I am NEVER without!
+There is an array of neutral shades that are stunning on all skin tones, and they range from neutral to deep.
 I love this palette because you can do something super simple or dramatic depending on the situation," he says.

 How to Fix Broken Lipsticks

 As it turns out, fixing a broken lipstick is even easier than fixing a broken powder product.
 "This is a pretty easy fix," Christine says.
 She starts by sticking the broken lipstick in the freezer.
 This will help bond the broken pieces back together.
 If that doesn't work, "warm it up with a tiny makeup spatula and push it into a small empty container," she advises.
 Again, you can find these at makeup or art stores.
 "I also microwave the lipsticks a little bit so they fully melt down into the container," Christine explains.
-Then apply by dipping a lip brush into the lip color before tracing it onto the lips.
+To apply your color, dip a lip brush into the lip color before tracing it onto the lips.